thorchain/docs/frequently-asked-questions/README.md

 You can use THORChain’s keystore wallet seed phrase for xDefi, or TrustWallet.
 It uses the standard BIP39 mnemonic phrase, it is compatible with all multi-coin wallets and Ledger.
 Simply input the seed phrase and your wallet should be imported.
 If you are using Ledger or cold storage, it is recommended to create a new wallet.

 Please be aware of the implications of inserting seed phrase previously used in hot wallets; into a cold hardware wallet.

+#### I used a Taproot BTC address to swap or add liquidity

+THORChain does NOT currently support Taproot.
+User funds will be lost!